Health worker role in providing safe abortion care and post-abortion contraception

 Additional remarks: A follow-up visit after MA using mifepristone-misoprostol is not mandatory.

-Available evidence for managing the medications and process without direct supervision of the provider is for pregnancy durations of nine weeks (63 days or less).
+Available evidence for managing the medications and process without direct supervision of the provider is for pregnancy duration of nine weeks (63 days or less).

 Self-management approaches reflect an active extension of health systems and health care.
 These recommendations are NOT an endorsement of clandestine self-use by women without access to information or a trained health-care provider/health-care facility as backup.
 All women should have access to health services should they want to need it.